Tyrone Mings: Early career

+Chippenham Town

+In the summer of 2012, he considered quitting football before eventually signing for Southern League Premier Division club Chippenham Town, representing the town he grew up in.
+Mings combined his non-League career with jobs as a barman and a mortgage advisor.

 Ipswich Town

 Mings signed for Ipswich Town in December 2012 after a short trial for a fee of £10,000 and an agreement for Ipswich to play a pre-season friendly game against Chippenham.
 On 4 May 2013, Mings made his debut for Ipswich on the last day of the 2012–13 season against Burnley.
 He went into the 2013–14 season as the back up left-back behind Aaron Cresswell, although he did start the opening game of the season due to Cresswell's suspension.
 On 4 January 2014, Mings started an FA Cup tie against Preston North End at right-back instead of his usual left-back role.
 He made 18 appearances during the season, making 6 starts and 12 substitute appearances.

 Following Aaron Cresswell's transfer to West Ham United in July 2014, Mings was handed the number 3 shirt.
 Because of this, Mings offered to purchase new shirts for two fans who had bought shirts with his old number 15 printed on the back.
 On transfer deadline day in summer 2014, Mings was the subject of a £3 million bid from Crystal Palace which was rejected by Ipswich.
 On 20 September 2014, Mings signed a new three-year contract with Ipswich.

 Mings started the 2014–15 season as the starting left-back, starting on the opening day of the season in a 2–1 win against Fulham.
 He continued to feature as a key part of the team throughout the season.
 On 10 October 2014, Mings won the Championship Player of the Month award for September.
 He scored his first goal for the club on 24 February 2015, netting the opening goal in a 4–2 home win over Birmingham City at Portman Road.
 Mings made 44 appearances in all competitions over the course of the season, scoring once, helping Ipswich to reach the Championship play-offs.